opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 As of OpenSearch 2.7, you can manage your observability plugins with **Observability Dashboards** or **Dashboard** instead of the plugins page.
 This feature provides you:

-- **Instant access to installed plugins:** The dashboard displays all the installed plugins in one place.
+- **Instant access to installed plugins:** The dashboard displays all installed plugins in one place.
 - **Improved efficiency:** With a list of plugins readily available from a dashboard, you can enable, disable, update, or remove plugins in the OpenSearch Dashboards UI.
 - **Better troubleshooting:** Viewing a list of plugins from a dashboard can help you quickly identify which plugins may be causing a problem.
 - **Enhanced security:** With a list of plugins readily available from a dashboard, you can easily see if any outdated or vulnerable plugins are present and then quickly remove or update them, minimizing or avoiding security risks.